-The "Honeymoon Period" - this is a time period after surgery of rapid weight loss and weight loss often feels effortless.
-This time period can vary widely among different individuals.
-Everyone's body is different so don't compare your timeline to someone else's!
+The "Honeymoon Period" - this is a time of rapid weight loss after surgery, and weight loss often feels effortless.
+This time period can vary widely from individual to individual.
+Everyone's body is different, so don't compare your timeline to someone else's.